Vanilagy/webm-muxer/README.md

 [![](https://img.shields.io/bundlephobia/minzip/webm-muxer)](https://bundlephobia.com/package/webm-muxer)

 The WebCodecs API provides low-level access to media codecs, but provides no way of actually packaging (multiplexing) the encoded media into a playable file.
-This project implements a WebM multiplexer in pure TypeScript, which is high-quality, fast and tiny, and supports both video and audio.
+This project implements a WebM/Matroska multiplexer in pure TypeScript, which is high-quality, fast and tiny, and supports both video and audio.

 [Demo](https://vanilagy.github.io/webm-muxer/demo/)